Rand Club: General meetings and committee

-The governance of the club vests with the members in general meeting.
-An annual general meeting is traditionally held on 20 November, with additional meetings as the need arises.
-Members traditionally elect a General Committee to perform the oversight over daily functions and management.
+The governance of the Rand Club is vested in its Members, who exercise their authority through general meetings.
+An annual general meeting is traditionally held on 20 November, with additional general meetings convened as required.

+Members elect a General Committee, which provides oversight of the club's affairs and governance.
+The day-to-day management of the club is undertaken by a General Manager.
+As of 2026, the General Manager is Mr Ian Snowball.

 Internal clubs

 Rand Club has various clubs within itself, of which the most notable are the Hunting, Shooting & Fishing Club, the Business Club, the Historical Association, the Theatre & Cinema Club, and the Young Members’ Think Tank.
 Each of these clubs-within-the club hosts its own regular events, dinners, and celebrations.